ihalila/pancurses/README.md

 ## Status

-I'm working through implementing the various functions using the PDCurses examples as a priority list.
-Version 0.1 has everything that a simple hello world program and the firework example need.
-Version 0.2 will include everything needed for the rain example.
+I'm working through implementing the various functions using the PDCurses demos as a priority list.
+Version 0.2 has everything that a simple hello world program, the firework example and the rain example need.
+For 0.3 I'll select one of the remaining demos.

 ## License